nabilsabi01/nabilsabi01/README.md

 - 🚀 Currently focused on **React.js + Tailwind CSS** for frontend development
 - 🔁 Strong background in **Java**, **Spring Boot**, and **Angular**
 - 🌱 Always learning, always building
-- 📩 Open to opportunities, internships, and team projects
+- 📩 Open to opportunities, and team projects